tellur21/TravelAppCore/src/TravelAppUI/README.md

-# SilkRoad Travel UI
+# Travel UI

-A modern ASP.NET Core Razor Pages application that consumes the SilkRoad Travel API to provide a beautiful user interface for browsing and booking travel packages.
+A modern ASP.NET Core Razor Pages application that consumes the Travel API to provide a beautiful user interface for browsing and booking travel packages.

 ## Features